Kong/docs.konghq.com/app/mesh/1.5.x/features/rbac.md

 title: Role-Based Access Control
 ---

-Role-Based Access Control (RBAC) is a way to restrict access to resources and actions across users of Kong Mesh.
+Role-Based Access Control (RBAC) lets you restrict access to resources and actions to specified users or groups, based on user roles.

-## Concepts
+## How it works

-Kong Mesh includes two additional resources - `AccessRole` and `AccessRoleBinding`.
+{{site.mesh_product_name}} provides two resources to implement RBAC:

+- `AccessRole` specifies kinds of access and resources to which access is granted.
+Note that access is defined only for write operations.
+Read access is available to all users.
+- `AccessRoleBinding` lists users and the access roles that are assigned to them.

 ### AccessRole

-AccessRole is a resource that defines a role that can later be assigned for a user.
+AccessRole defines a role that is assigned separately to users.
-This resource is global-scoped, which means it is not bound to a mesh.
+It is global-scoped, which means it is not bound to a mesh.

 {% navtabs %}
 {% navtab Universal %}